 Keto Dutch Baby Cream Cheese Pancakes

-Plus, I love how versatile this keto dutch baby coconut flour pancake recipe can be since they can be served with an array of toppings.
+Plus, I love how versatile this keto Dutch baby coconut flour pancake recipe can be since it can be served with an array of toppings.

 Soft, tender, and flat-out delicious, it’s hard not to fall in love with this recipe.

-Because it’s made in a blender clean up is also a breeze since there is no need for mixing bowls.
-The only thing to keep in mind is that you blend well until there are no lumps in the batter.
+Because it’s made in a blender, clean-up is also a breeze since there is no need for mixing bowls.
+The only thing to keep in mind is that you should blend well until there are no lumps in the batter.

 The main difference between a Dutch baby and a regular American pancake is that a Dutch pancake is much larger and also much thinner than traditional fluffy American pancakes.

-History reports that they got their unique name after one of Victor Manca’s daughter, the owner of Manca’s Cafe which claims it owns the trademark.
-Not sure who gets the credit, but thank you.
+History reports that they got their unique name after one of Victor Manca’s daughters, the owner of Manca’s Cafe, which claims it owns the trademark.
+I’m not sure who gets the credit, but thank you.

 The best part about making this giant keto popover is how easy the prep is.
-Do keep in mind, that it’s important to allow all your ingredients to be at room temperature so that they can combine easily.
+Keep in mind that it’s important to allow all your ingredients to be at room temperature so that they can combine easily.

-Now it’s time to pour the batter into a hot cast-iron skillet and at that point, it goes into the preheated oven, and in less than 30 minutes, you’ll have a keto German coconut flour pancake that will have you smiling ear to ear.
+Now it’s time to pour the batter into a hot cast-iron skillet; at that point, it goes into the preheated oven.
+In less than 30 minutes, you’ll have a keto German coconut flour pancake that will have you smiling from ear to ear.